Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

 To enable your application to use the camera functionality, follow the below steps:

-1. If your device support `CameraDeviceManger`, you can get the supported device information using `CameraDeviceManger`.
+1. If your device support `CameraDeviceManger`, you can get the supported device information.

     ```csharp
     CameraDeviceManager cdm = null;

     try
     {
         cdm = new CameraDeviceManager();